Our Raison d’Être

-Through that trip I spoke with philanthropists and patrons in Spain, Mexico, Chile, Colombia, the United States, etc. From the answers I received from all them came the title of the book that I had in my head and heart: “The Luck of Giving”.
-I had discovered an amazing thing: all the people who had shared their experience with me agreed on one common thing.
-It was the feeling that they themselves were the lucky ones because of the enormous satisfaction of “giving”.
+Throughout that trip I talked to philanthropists and patrons in Spain, Mexico, Chile, Colombia, the United States… From those talks came the title of the book that I had in my mind and in my heart: The Luck of Giving.
+I had discovered something surprising: all the people who had shared their experiences with me had something in common.
+It was the feeling that they were the lucky ones because of the enormous satisfaction that giving gave them.

 Carmen Reviriego